 How do Vue form adapters handle dynamic field arrays without triggering full re-validation?

-Isolate array mutations using shallowReactive wrappers and apply targeted validation only to the modified index.
-Track array length changes separately from item-level changes to avoid cascading validation cycles.
+Isolate array mutations with shallowReactive wrappers and apply targeted validation only to the modified index.
+Track array length changes in a separate watcher keyed on array.length to avoid cascading the full deep-validation cycle.
+Each array item can own its own useFormAdapter instance with a scoped initialValues.

-Can these adapters integrate seamlessly with third-party UI component libraries?
+Can this adapter integrate with third-party UI component libraries such as PrimeVue or Vuetify?

 Yes.
-Expose a normalized onUpdate:modelValue interface and map library-specific change events to the adapterโs internal state.
-The adapter acts as a translation layer between UI events and validation schemas without requiring modifications to the component library.
+Expose a normalised onUpdate:modelValue interface and map each library’s change event to the adapter’s internal state via v-model binding on the values object.
+The adapter acts as a pure translation layer between UI events and your validation schema — no modifications to the component library are required.